zishengwu/vlm-ocr-webui/README.md

 ### Local Development Environment

-If you prefer to develop and debug locally, follow these steps:
+If you prefer to run the application locally without Docker:

 #### **Prerequisites**